 Thus, Green innovation is key to enabling environmentally sustainable growth as it can lead to a cleaner and safer world.

-These 10 examples of green innovation are showing that, although our world may seem to be in big trouble, there are many people out there who work on finding solutions to avoid any further damage on the planet, our home.
+Our world may seem to be in big trouble.
+But the above 10 examples of green innovation are proving that there are many innovators out there who work on finding smart solutions to avoid any further damage on our planet.

-In case you want to learn more about green innovations and sustainable business models, you should definitely read these sustainability books.
+In case you want to learn more about green innovations and sustainable business models, these sustainability books are for you.